Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 -   Emphasis on a shared understanding of software behaviour

--   A clear, concise, and easy-to-understand language for requirements
+-   A clear, concise, and easy-to-understand language for requirements.

--   User story-driven approach to defining features
+-   User story-driven approach to defining features.

--   Specification by example to ensure accurate implementation
+-   Specification by example to ensure accurate implementation.

--   Test-driven development to validate expected behaviour
+-   Test-driven development to validate expected behaviour.

--   Continuous feedback and adjustment to meet user needs and expectations
+-   Continuous feedback and adjustment to meet user needs and expectations.

 ![What is BDD? - Behavior Driven Development cycle.](./images/thesis/media/image7.png){width="5.270138888888889in" height="2.3828412073490814in"}

-Figure : Behaviour-driven development Cycle
+[]{#_Toc133399587 .anchor}Figure : Behaviour-driven development Cycle

 ### Minimal viable product